Introducing a ‘common troll’ theory of copyright trolling.

 On Friday, I referred to this lawsuit as the “third leg” because the three movies were often mentioned within the context of the other two when defending a John Doe Defendant in Gary Fischman and Josh Wyde‘s concurrent lawsuits (September Productions, Cell Film Holdings).

 My ‘gut’ understanding was that someone who inadvertently clicked on the “The Cell” movie also downloaded the Mechanic: Resurrection movie.
 Why?
-Because they were likely next to each other on the Popcorn Time PC or cell phone app.
+Because they were likely next to each other on PC or cell phone file sharing apps.

-WHY POPCORN TIME USERS CAN GET ACCUSED OF COPYRIGHT INFRINGEMENT
+WHY FILE SHARING APP USERS CAN GET ACCUSED OF COPYRIGHT INFRINGEMENT

-My primary objection to Popcorn Time is that they lure users in with their professional appearance, they offer a VPN claiming to ‘hide’ the identity of the user when searching for the movie, but as far as I can recall, the VPN is not used when the Popcorn Time software connects to the internet via BITTORRENT and creates a conduit through which the user can watch the copyrighted movie without a license.
+My primary objection to their software and their apps is that they lure users in with their professional appearance, they offer a privacy tool claiming to ‘hide’ the identity of the user when searching for the movie, but as far as I can recall, the privacy tool is not used when the software connects to the internet and creates a conduit through which the user can watch the copyrighted movie without a license.

-Because Popcorn Time connects to BITTORRENT to serve the movie to their end user (making the end user the downloader for copyright infringement and liability purposes), the end user’s internet IP address is shared by the software in the bittorrent swarm (which is then monitored by the copyright holder), which is how the end user gets ‘caught’ and sued in federal court for copyright infringement.
+Because such file sharing software connects to online swarms to serve the movie to their end user (making the end user the downloader for copyright infringement and liability purposes), the end user’s internet IP address is shared by the software in the online swarm (which is then monitored by the copyright holder), which is how the end user gets ‘caught’ and sued in federal court for copyright infringement.

-Again, my arguments with Popcorn Time happened over two years ago, and I do not monitor their software.
-All I know from the attorney perspective is that I am still getting clients sued as “John Doe” defendants in a number of cases, and too many of them are telling me they never used bittorrent — only Popcorn Time on their phone, or on their computer.
+Again, my arguments with the software developers happened over two years ago, and I do not monitor their software.
+All I know from the attorney perspective is that I am still getting clients sued as “John Doe” defendants in a number of cases, and too many of them are telling me they never used file sharing networks — only the problematic app on their phone, or the software on their computer.

 Now I do not know whether the plaintiff attorneys solicited the copyright holders for the Mechanic: Resurrection movie and sold their services to enforce the copyrights just as they are doing so for the other production companies.